 There are up to five datasets in the file, separated by a line of NO NO

-the following order: Windowed Timing (WT) settling mode data, WT data; WT upper limit; Photon
+the following order: Windowed Timing (WT) settling mode data, WT data; WT upper limits; Photon

-Counting (PC) data; PC upper limit.
+Counting (PC) data; PC upper limits.
 Depending on the object, some of these may

 be missing, however each dataset begins with a comment (denoted by a leading